ifsp-exercises/SW1-5/TP-01/README.md

 # 💻 How to develop

-To develop new features or make some experiments, just run `docker-compose up`, and then every change made in `./` will be reflected inside the containers.
+To develop new features or make some experiments, just run `docker-compose up --build`, and then every change made in `./` will be reflected inside the containers.

+Attention, `--build` flag is only necessary at the first execution, after that you can simply run `docker-compose up`.

 ## 📝 License